 7. Talk before, during, and after sex about your desires and pleasures.
 Ask for what you want.
 Tell partners what you love about what they do to/for/with you.
 Talk about new things you’d like to try, fantasies you’d like to explore, new ways you’d like to be touched.
 Your partner wants to please you, so make it easier to know what you want.
 Communication is sexy!

-Do you have your own favorite tips you’d like to share?
+Do you have your own favorite sex tips for better sex you’d like to share?
 Tell us in the comments.